 9. Do not use essential oils before going out in the sun as many, especially most citrus oils, are phototoxic.

 10. You can become sensitized to an oil that you use over and over, especially undiluted.
-Change the oils you use, try new ones.
+Change the oils you use, and try new ones.

 Now it’s your turn to share.